 Dr. Ekman inspired the award-winning television series

-The award-winning television series Lie to Me was inspired by Dr. Ekman and his research.
-Dr. Ekman served as Scientific Advisor to the show, analyzing and critiquing each episode’s script as well as personally teaching the cast and crew about the science of deception detection.
+Dr. Ekman served as Scientific Advisor to the show.
+He analyzed and critiqued each episode’s script and taught the cast and crew about the science of deception detection.

 Dr. Ekman’s Episode Critiques

 Differentiating hard science from pure entertainment